captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 You can mount up to 7 disk images using setvar `piscsi0` through `piscsi6`.

+If you want EVEN MORE speed, either adjust the size of your hard drive image so that it gets properly detected with 16 heads in HDToolBox or manually edit the Cylinders/Heads settings when setting up your drive.

+(The trackdisk device on the Amiga seems to enable transfers bigger than 512 bytes (one sector) only if the drive is identified as having more than one drive head/surface.)

 # Making changes to the driver

 If you make changes to the driver, you can always test these on the Amiga as a regular file in `DEVS:`, but the Z2 device has to be disabled for this to work properly.